danlawless/auracle/book/chapters/03-narcissist-playbook.md

 ---

-### Tactic 17: Reversal of Blame
+### Tactic 18: Reversal of Blame

 **What it looks like:** "Look what you made me do."
 "If you hadn't [action], I wouldn't have [reaction]."
 "You pushed me to this."
 "Your reaction is the problem, not what I did."

+This often appears with trivial demands that become tests of compliance.
+They demand something small—"Get me another popsicle."
+When you don't immediately comply, they escalate dramatically—yelling, making a scene, perhaps in front of others.
+Afterward: "If you had just done what I wanted in the first place, none of this would have happened."

 **What's really happening:** Your response to harm is being reframed as the cause of harm.
 This flips accountability: instead of them owning their behavior, you're made responsible for their behavior AND your reaction to it.
+The "trivial" request was never really about the popsicle—it was a test of dominance.
+Your non-compliance threatened their control, and the explosion was punishment designed to ensure future compliance.

 **How it hooks you:** You become afraid to react.
 You suppress hurt, anger, and disappointment because expressing them "causes" more problems.
 You walk on eggshells, managing your emotions to manage theirs.
+You start complying with small requests immediately because you've learned that resistance—even to unreasonable demands—results in disproportionate consequences that will somehow be your fault.

 **Your power move:** "My reaction didn't cause your action.
 You're responsible for what you do regardless of what I do."
+Recognize that trivial demands are power plays.
+Your refusal to fetch something on command isn't what caused their explosion—their need for control caused their explosion.

 ---

-### Tactic 18: Weaponized Humor
+### Tactic 19: Weaponized Humor

 **What it looks like:** The cutting remark followed by "I'm just kidding."
 The embarrassing story told in front of others "as a joke."
 The nickname that stings.
 The laughter at your expense, then surprise that you're hurt.